Topological rigidity

 In the mathematical field of topology, a manifold M is called topologically rigid if every manifold homotopically equivalent to M is also homeomorphic to M.

 Motivation

 A central problem in topology is determining when two spaces are the same i.e. homeomorphic or diffeomorphic.
 Constructing a morphism explicitly is almost always impractical.
-If we put further condition on one or both spaces (manifolds) we can exploit this additional structure in order to show that the desired morphism must exist.
+If we put further conditions on one or both spaces (manifolds) we can exploit this additional structure in order to show that the desired morphism must exist.

 Rigidity theorem is about when a fairly weak equivalence between two manifolds (usually a homotopy equivalence) implies the existence of stronger equivalence homeomorphism, diffeomorphism or isometry.

 Definition.

-A closed topological manifold M is called topological rigid if any homotopy equivalence f : N → M with some manifold N as source and M as target is homotopic to a homeomorphism.
+A closed topological manifold M is called topologically rigid if any homotopy equivalence f : N → M with some manifold N as source and M as target is homotopic to a homeomorphism.